Dan Gertler: Rowny Assets Limited BVI- 2011 Mutanda Mine, Katanga Copper Belt

 Rowny Assets Limited is one of the offshore firms owned by Gertler's family and is described in the initial Glencore public offering (IPO) prospectus.

 Gécamines sold its 20% share of the Mutanda project to Rowny Assets.
 This company, registered in the British Virgin Islands, was said to be "associated" with Gertler.
 The share was worth an estimated $600 million, but was sold for $137 million.

 Rowny Assets Limited was also in Glencore's 4 May 2011 listing prospectus, and acquired a 20% interest in Mutanda from Gécamines.

 Biko Invest Corporation (BVI), 2011

 Biko Invest Corporation (BVI), linked to Dan Gertler and incorporated 23 February 2011 in the British Virgin Islands, bought a quarter of Kansuki Sprl from Gécamines in 2011.

 Mining assets and IMF

 In September 2011 the International Monetary Fund asked for explanations from Sodimico and Gécamines, both owned by the government of the Democratic Republic of the Congo (DRC), concerning sales of assets below market value and without publicity.
-Gécamines sold its 20% share of the Mutanda project to Rowny Assets, a British Virgin Islands company, said to be associated with Gertler.
-The share was worth an estimated $600 million, but was sold for $137 million and the IMF was providing loans to the DRC worth $561 million at the time.

-Analysts criticized lack of transparency in the disposal of key assets by Gécamines, which the government was preparing for sale to private investors.